tcoopman/hugo-blog/content/post/aggregate-boundaries-in-event-sourced-systems.md

 ## How can we model the domain?

 The first way to model the domain could be by having one aggregate: the quiz.
-A quiz can handle the whole life cycle and so it's very easy to enforce all rules in this desing.
+A quiz can handle the whole life cycle and so it's very easy to enforce all rules in this design.
 But we can see some problems with this design:

 * Our quiz aggregate stream can grow to huge sizes.
 When lots of games are played, there will be lots of events.
 * An aggregate, because it should keep its invariants, is a synchronization point.
 So when there are many games played, this could be a performance issue.